 With the conclusion of the 4th generation, Shoddy Battle has been superseded by other simulators such as Pokémon Showdown.
 Shoddy Battle remains notable for the changes it effected in the Pokémon community.

-If you enjoyed using Shoddy Battle or have questions or comments, please feel free to email Cathy (firstname.lastname@example.org) and bearzly (email@example.com) and let them know.
-They would appreciate hearing from you.
+If you enjoyed using Shoddy Battle or have questions or comments, please feel free to email Cathy and bearzly at email@example.com and let them know.
+They appreciate hearing from you.
 You can also visit Cathy's website at cathyjf.com.